Krysztal112233/snowflake-ng/README.md

 If you want to accelerate your build time, you can disable all the features to avoid introduce extra build dependenciesD.

-After add to `cargo.toml`, you can made your own `SnowflakeGenerator`:
+After add to `Cargo.toml`, you can made your own `SnowflakeGenerator`:

 ```rust
 let generator = SnowflakeGenerator::default();